English-language education in Japan: Difficulties

 Japanese students experience great difficulty in studying English, due to fundamental differences in grammar and syntax, as well as important differences in pronunciation.
 Japanese word order, the frequent omission of subjects in Japanese, the absence of articles, the functional absence of plural forms, as well as difficulties in distinguishing l and r all contribute to substantial problems using English effectively.
 Indeed, the Japanese have tended to score comparatively poorly on international tests of English.

-An additional factor has been the use of English in daily life for "decorative" or "design" rather than functional purposes.
+An additional factor has been the use of English in daily life for aesthetic appeal rather than for functional purposes.
 That is, for Japanese consumption, not for English speakers per se, and as a way of appearing "smart, sophisticated and modern".
 Indeed, it is claimed that in such decorative English "there is often no attempt to try to get it right, nor do the vast majority of the Japanese population ... ever attempt to read the English design element in question ...
 There is therefore less emphasis on spell checking and grammatical accuracy."
 Thus exposure to English encountered in daily life in Japan is unlikely to be helpful as a learning aid.

 Another difficulty is the potential fear that allowing the English language to assimilate into Japan will take away its distinctiveness and force them to comply with Western culture.
-They see English language as an extension of Western civilization.
-The English language is seen as an aggressive and individualistic language which is the opposite of the Japanese language and culture.
+They see the English language as an extension of Western civilization.
+The English language is seen as an aggressive and individualistic language, which is the opposite of the Japanese language and culture.
 For a more reserved Japanese citizen to force themself to be more 'outgoing' and 'outspoken' when they speak English, it is a direct conflict of how they should talk in the Japanese government's minds.
 If students learn to speak more 'outspokenly' and 'individualistically' too young, it might affect their Japanese speaking skills and influence their native language too strongly.
 It could cause the Japanese language to become Westernized instead of staying pure and strictly only Japanese.